Skip to content

 Background

 The Wales Governance Centre (WGC) is an academic research centre at Cardiff University, established to study Welsh politics, devolution, public policy and constitutional change.
 It is the leading academic institution tracking the Senedd's transition to closed-list PR ahead of the 2026 election.
-The WGC's work on seat allocation under the new D'Hondt system has produced the widely-cited estimate that a party needs approximately 12 per cent of a constituency vote to secure a single Senedd seat — a threshold that shapes how analysts interpret polling data.
+The WGC's work on seat allocation under the new D'Hondt system produced the widely cited estimate that a party needs approximately 12 per cent of a constituency vote to secure a single Senedd seat.

-The WGC has published extensively on the implications of the 2026 electoral reform, including analysis of how the expansion from 60 to 96 seats changes the minimum viable vote share for representation.
 In April 2026, WGC researchers described Welsh political realignment as consolidation not conversion: progressive voters are moving from Labour to Plaid Cymru within the Welsh/Left bloc, while conservative voters are moving from Welsh Conservatives to Reform UK within the British/Right bloc.
+The analysis drew on aggregate polling, candidate data, and historical electoral returns.
 Researchers described the 2026 Senedd election as the most consequential since 1999.
-The WGC has also tracked the constitutional consequences of the gender-zip bill withdrawal, which removed a mechanism for enforcing candidate gender balance before the new system debuted.
+The WGC also tracked the constitutional consequences of the gender-zip bill withdrawal, which removed a mechanism for enforcing candidate gender balance before the new system debuted.